iqtree/iqtree.github.io/doc/Compilation-Guide.md

-This document gives a compilation guide to build IQ-TREE from source code.
+This document gives a compilation guide to build IQ-TREE from source code under Linux, Mac OS X and Windows.

 General requirements
 --------------------